 However, it is a berry only by virtue of the obscure botanical definition of “berry,” meaning it came from an ovary, is fleshy, and doesn’t split open to spread its seeds.
 This has no relevance for 99% of people.
-Unless you are a scientist studying plants, a tomato is a vegetable.
+The botanical definition does not have any influence in the world of food.
+Unless you are a scientist studying plants, the botanical definitions of “fruit” and berry” are useless for you.
+You are eating tomatoes, not growing them.
+A tomato is a vegetable.

 How can something be both a fruit and a vegetable?